AlexandreDecan/sismic/docs/time.rst

 state using this predicate (or source state in the case of a transition) was entered.
 Similarly, ``idle(x)`` evaluates to ``True`` if no transition was triggered during the last ``x`` seconds.

+These two predicates rely on the :py:attr:`~sismic.interpreter.Interpreter.time` attribute of an interpreter.
+The value of that attribute is computed at the beginning of each executed step based on a clock.

-Sismic provides two implementations of :py:class:`~sismic.clock.BaseClock` in its :py:mod:`sismic.clock` module.
+Sismic provides three implementations of :py:class:`~sismic.clock.BaseClock` in its :py:mod:`sismic.clock` module.
 The first one is a :py:class:`~sismic.clock.SimulatedClock` that can be manually or automatically incremented.
 In the latter case, the speed of the clock can be easily changed.
 The second implementation is a classical :py:class:`~sismic.clock.WallClock` with no flourish.
+The third implemention is a :py:class:`~sismic.clock.SynchronizedClock` that synchronizes its time value based on the one of an interpreter.
+Its main use case is to support the co-execution of property statecharts.

 By default, the interpreter uses a :py:class:`~sismic.clock.SimulatedClock`.
 If you want the interpreter to rely on another kind of clock, pass an instance of :py:class:`~sismic.clock.BaseClock`